This requirement for a new system of plugs and sockets led to the publishing in 1947 of the:

 Most countries do not have inherently safe sockets, hence the reason that socket covers were introduced as a next best solution.
 Covers work best in recessed sockets such as those used in Sweden, Germany and France (pictured left).
 The recess in the sockets makes it much more difficult for a child to remove a cover.

 Socket covers do not work well in flush sockets such as those used here in the UK, and in the US.
 FatallyFlawed is not aware of any comprehensive research into socket cover use in the UK, other than our own.
 Which? undertook limited testing of socket covers in 2009, but have since withdrawn the results from their website.
 There is more comprehensive American research available because, in the absence of the universal use of safe sockets, child fatalities due to poking objects into sockets are significant.
 Information on the issue is available from a major US insurance company State Farm.
 A newspaper article includes some of the results of research undertaken at Temple University in 1997 which indicated that babies and small children do not find the removal of socket covers difficult.
 Various gadgets have been incorporated into US socket covers, with little success, the one shown in the video “Joey is a socket cover ninja!” is one of these.
 As a result there has been a move towards the use of shuttered sockets in the US, although it is not planned as a universal solution as we have in the UK.
-This US information website makes interesting reading, as does this fact sheet about their new shuttered sockets.
+This US information website makes interesting reading about their new shuttered sockets.
 Please review the US information, and then reflect that in the UK we have been world leaders in this area since the 1920s!

 The bottom line is: